comp1100/comp1100.github.io/_sources/workshops/Week_1_growth_mindset.md

 [https://www.youtube.com/watch?v=gq8-9jSCJr8](https://www.youtube.com/watch?v=gq8-9jSCJr8)

-Innovation can often end in failure, but if the focus shifts away from the outcome, success may just be around the next pivot.
+Innovation can often end in failure, but if the focus shifts away from the outcome to what we learnt, success may just be around the next pivot.

 ### Failing Forward - John C. Maxwell